Get answers to frequently asked questions about our employment process.

 6. May I submit my resume directly to the department that is hiring?

 Government regulations require that UNLV track application activity.
-For this reason, we ask all persons seeking employment as regular staff to apply through our online application system.
-If you are unable to apply this way, contact our Employment Services Office at 702-895-2894.
+For this reason, we ask all persons seeking employment to apply through our online application system.

 7. I don't have a computer.
 May I mail my resume to you?

-All professional staff and faculty positions must be applied for through Consensus, our online application system.
-The UNLV Employment Services Office has computers available for job application purposes.
-Our office is located in the Campus Services Building on the UNLV Campus, Room 143.
+All professional staff and faculty positions must be applied for online.
+The Office of Human Resources has a limited number of computer stations available for job application purposes.
+Our office is located in the Campus Services Building (CSB) on the UNLV Campus, Room 237.
 Office hours are from 8 a.m. to 5 p.m. weekdays.

 8. Do I have to upload a letter of interest, a resume, and a list of references?